antiso/rlcvalidator/README.md

 where _&lt;rlcfile>_ is fully qualified path to RLC file The result of validation will be in a folder where tool was launched and will contain two files: _&lt;rlcfile>.html_ and _&lt;rlcfile>.txt_ These files contains result of validation.

+Tool will print help if executed without parameters.